Leopold-V/Reactirator/readme.md

 <br>
 Reactirator aims to be very beginner friendly but also to be a real time saver for more confirmed developper : get ride of the configs steps, simply push buttons and focus on your code.
 Under the hood the application automatized all of this by running cli commands.
-For now the project creation is generated on top of [``create-react-app``](https://github.com/facebook/create-react-app) so you don't have to worry about the base project requirements such as bundlers, tests etc. In the future we also want to support frameworks such as Next.js.
+You can choose to generate a project using [``create-react-app``](https://github.com/facebook/create-react-app) or [``vite``](https://vitejs.dev/).
+In the future we also want to support frameworks such as Next.js or Remix.

 ## Upcoming features
-- A React components generator in the manager part.
 - Support for Next.js and other frameworks to determined ?
+- Chose specific template.
 - More documentation and explanations about how Reactirator works.
+- Auto configuration of code formatting tools (eslint, prettier etc.)

-**More in the [list ideas](https://github.com/Leopold-V/Reactirator/ideas) !
-Anyone is free to suggest new features to make Reactirator a better tool.
+**Anyone is free to suggest new features to make Reactirator a better tool !**

 ## Usage